Web Analytics Made Easy -

 2.1 The Philosophical Tradition

-In Western philosophy, asymmetries between suffering and happiness have also been defended.
-Karl Popper famously argued that "from the moral point of view, pain cannot be outweighed by pleasure, and especially not one man’s pain by another man’s pleasure” (Popper, 1945, 284).
+The claim that suffering and happiness are asymmetric—that suffering carries greater weight in ethical evaluation—has ancient roots.
+The First Noble Truth of Buddhism asserts that suffering pervades existence and cannot be compensated by pleasure or contentment (Bodhi, 2005; Beckwith, 2015, 26–32).
+In Western ethics, Popper argued that pain cannot be outweighed by pleasure (Popper, 1945, 284).
 Negative utilitarianism—which is usually associated with Karl Popper’s notes on ethics—encompasses forms of utilitarianism that model an asymmetry between happiness and suffering (Fricke, 2002, 14).
-Contemporary philosophers including Parfit (1991, 101), Broome (2004, 224), Arrhenius (2000, 138), and Holtug (2004, 13) have all recognized asymmetries between the positive and negative dimensions of well-being.
+Contemporary philosophers including Parfit (1991, 101) and Arrhenius (2000, 138) have recognized asymmetries between the positive and negative dimensions of well-being.

 2.2 Psychological and Behavioral Evidence